-In the event that a Director is convicted of an offense of dishonour or breach of trust or is declared bankrupt or absents himself for more than three consecutive meetings of the Board or five non-consecutive meetings without an excuse that has been accepted by the

-Board, the Director's membership to the Board shall be deemed terminated.
+In the event that a Director is convicted of an offense of dishonour or breach of trust or is declared bankrupt or absents himself for more than three consecutive meetings of the Board or five non-consecutive meetings without an excuse that has been accepted by the Board, the Director's membership to the Board shall be deemed terminated.
 Further details relating to the election and removal from office of directors are provided in the AOA and the Corporate Governance Charter.

-During 2012, in compliance with leading practices and corporate governance regulations and charter, the Board has completed its annual self-assessment for 2011.
-No new Board Member has been elected to the Board in 2012.
+During 2013, in compliance with leading practices and corporate governance regulations and charter, the Board and Board Committees have completed their annual self-assessment for 2012.
+No new Board Member has been elected to the Board in 2013.